yelaD/my-slip-box/Reference notes/Meditations.md

     If a few actions more or less, governed by the right *logos*, are merely a few more or less..
     If it makes no difference whether you look at the world for this long or that long...
     ...then death shouldn't scare you.

+36. You've lived as a citizen in a great city.
+Five years or a hundred—what's the difference?
+The laws make no distinction.
+    And to be sent away from it, not by a tyrant or a dishonest judge, but by Nature, who first invited you in—why is that so terrible?
+    Like the impresario ringing down the curtain on an actor:
+    "But I've only gotten through three acts...!"
+    Yes.
+This will be a drama in three acts, the length fixed by the power that directed your creation, and now directs your dissolution.
+Neither was yours to determine.
+So make your exit with grace—the same grace shown to you.